robl0377/Le2LeJosEv3/README.md

 Please see the **Le2LeJosEv3_Handbook** for more details.
 It is a LibreOffice Writer 6.0 document.
 (You can download LibreOffice at https://www.libreoffice.org/)

 ## Library
-The **Le2LeJosEv3** Library sits on top of the current version of the LeJOS EV3 framework.
-I am using the LeJOS EV3 v0.9.1beta (see https://sourceforge.net/projects/ev3.lejos.p/) framework and a standard LEGO® Mindstorms EV3 Brick.
+The **Le2LeJosEv3** Library sits on top of the current version of the LeJOS EV3 framework: I am using the LeJOS EV3 v0.9.1beta (see https://sourceforge.net/projects/ev3.lejos.p/) framework and a standard LEGO® Mindstorms EV3 Brick.

 The _Le2LeJosEv3_ Library intends to provide Java programmers with methods that are similar to use as the LEGO® Programming Blocks (icons).